jez/blog/_posts/2022-12-13-hand-drawn-diagrams.md

     want something super polished looking like you'd get from another diagramming tool.

-1. To export a finished diagram for use in a post, I lasso-select the piece I want to export, copy and paste it into an iMessage with myself,[^save] and then hop over to a laptop to save the image to a file.
+1. To export a finished diagram for use in a post, I lasso-select the piece I want to export, copy it, and then switch to the Dropbox app on my iPad.[^imessage] Dropbox lets you save an image on the clipboard as a file, and from there I can rename and move it wherever I need to.

     ![A screenshot of the Notes app](/assets/img/light/hand-drawn-lasso.png)